irocknrule/mahmad/_posts/2023-05-31-paper-treesVNNs.md

 ### Finding 2: Uninformative features affect NNs more
 We can calculate feature importances for Random Forests and then drop those features with low scores with minimal affect on accuracy of our tree based model.
 This is a known feature engineering technique and helps reduce the overall size of the forest or number of decision trees.
 The authors show that often-times, removing almost the half the features does not affect the overall accuracy of a GBT but NNs with MLP like architectures are not robust to such low importance features.
 They show that *adding* these uninformative features results in a higher performance gap between MLPs and the other models.
 Tabular datasets generally have a high percentage of such uninformative features, so the authors argue that these result in worse accuracies for NN based models.

-{% include figure image_path="/assets/images/blogs/Grinsztajn_paper_fig-4.png" alt="Figure 1 from paper" caption="Decrease in accuracy while adding uninformative features." %}
+{% include figure image_path="/assets/images/blogs/Grinsztajn_paper_fig-4.png" alt="Figure 1 from paper" caption="Decrease in accuracy while adding uninformative features."%}

 ### Finding 3: Tabular data is non invariant by rotation, so should be the learners.